Skip to content

 - sensor_temperature

-On Linux systems, the agent have the ability to collect information about MD arrays by using the /proc/mdstat file and the mdadm command.
+On Linux systems, the agent has the ability to collect information about MD arrays by using the /proc/mdstat file and the mdadm command.

 If you don’t have mdadm, you can install it with: